 Barometer (monthly business survey)

-According to the retailers interviewed, in July 2019, the business climate decreases in the retail trade and in the trade and repair of motor vehicles.
+According to the retailers interviewed, in october 2019, the business climate improves and remains favorable in the retail trade and in the trade and repair of motor vehicles.

 Standardized summary indicator (average=100 and standard deviation=10)